Seppli11/ZHAW-Summary/summaries/24FS/CCP2/12_Monitoring.md

 Monitoring requirements:

 * Infrastructure monitoring (server and networks)
 * User level monitoring
-  Does the application deliver a good user experiment (is it too complicated, are features being used, lag, ...)
+  Does the application deliver a good user experience (is it too complicated, are features being used, lag, ...)
 * Application monitoring
-  Focused on the health of the application
+  Focussed on the health of the application
 * Log monitoring
   Are there warnings or errors

 Depending on the service, there might be individual metrics that make sense to record.

 ![image-20240508081252104](./res/Monitoring/image-20240508081252104.png)

 The frontend should also be monitored.
 Of course, different metrics have to be used.
-For this page load times is vital.
-This can impact user experiment and reduce revenue.
+For this page, load times are vital.
+This can impact user experience and reduce revenue.

 This can be monitored with **real user monitoring (RUM)**, which uses JS to report back.
 Another approach is to use **Synthetic monitoring**.
-For this, traffic is being generated (by for example https://webpagetest.org) and see the behaviour of the application.
+For this, traffic is being generated (for example by https://webpagetest.org) and see the behaviour of the application.

 ## Endpoint Monitoring